pfrolke/easy-springfield/README.md

       -h, --help      Show help message
       -v, --version   Show version of this program

-    Subcommand: list-users - List users in a given domain -h, --help   Show help message
+    Subcommand: list-users - Lists users in a given domain -h, --help   Show help message

      trailing arguments:
       domain (required)   the domain of which to list the users (default = dans)
     ---

-    Subcommand: create-user - Create a new user in the Springfield database.
+    Subcommand: create-user - Creates a new user in the Springfield database.
 This does NOT generate a springfield-actions XML but instead creates the user in Springfield right away.

       -d, --target-domain  <arg>   The target domain in which to create the user (default = dans)
       -h, --help                   Show help message

      trailing arguments:
       user (required)   User name for the new user
     ---

-    Subcommand: create-collection - Create a new collection in the Springfield database.
+    Subcommand: create-collection - Creates a new collection in the Springfield database.
 This does NOT generate a springfield-actions XML but instead creates the collection in Springfield right away.

-      -d, --description  <arg>     Description for the new collection (default = ) --target-domain  <arg>   The target domain in which to create the user (default = dans)
+      -d, --description  <arg>     Description for the new collection (default = ) --target-domain  <arg>   The target domain in which to create the collection (default = dans)
       -t, --title  <arg>           Title for the new collection (default = ) -h, --help                   Show help message

      trailing arguments:
       collection (required)    Name for the collection
       target-user (required)   Existing user under which to store the collection
     ---

+    Subcommand: create-presentation - Creates a new, empty presentation in the Springfield database, to be populated with the add-video-to-presentation command.

+      -d, --description  <arg>     Description for the new presentation (default = ) -r, --require-ticket
+          --target-domain  <arg>   The target domain in which to create the presentation (default = dans)
+      -t, --title  <arg>           Title for the new presentation (default = ) -h, --help                   Show help message

+     trailing arguments:
+      target-user (required)   Existing user under which to store the collection
+    ---

     Subcommand: create-springfield-actions - Create Springfield Actions XML containing add-actions for A/V items specified in a CSV file with lines describing videos with the following columns: SRC, DOMAIN, USER, COLLECTION, PRESENTATION, FILE, REQUIRE-TICKET.

       -p, --check-parent-items     Check that parent items (domain, user, collection) exist
       -v, --videos-folder  <arg>   Folder relative to which to resolve the SRC column in the CSV
       -h, --help                   Show help message

      trailing arguments:
       video-csv (required)   CSV file describing the videos
     ---

-    Subcommand: status - Retrieve the status of content offered for ingestion into Springfield -d, --domain  <arg>   limit to videos within this domain (default = dans) -u, --user  <arg>     limit to videos owned by this user -h, --help            Show help message
+    Subcommand: status - Retrieves the status of content offered for ingestion into Springfield.
+      -d, --domain  <arg>   limit to videos within this domain (default = dans) -u, --user  <arg>     limit to videos owned by this user -h, --help            Show help message
     ---

-    Subcommand: set-require-ticket - Sets or clears the 'require-ticket' flag for the specified presentation -h, --help   Show help message
+    Subcommand: set-require-ticket - Sets or clears the 'require-ticket' flag for the specified presentation.
+      -h, --help   Show help message

      trailing arguments:
       springfield-path (required)   The parent of items to change require-ticket (required)     true|false
     ---

     Subcommand: create-ticket - Creates and registers an authorization ticket for a specified presentation.
+    If no ticket is specificied a random one is generated.
       -e, --expires-after-seconds  <arg>    (default = 300)
       -t, --ticket  <arg>
-                                           (default = 5f30d674-1e02-4cb2-95e7-eec3b7ed6e45)
       -h, --help                           Show help message

      trailing arguments:
       springfield-path (required)   The presentation to create the ticket for
     ---

-    Subcommand: delete-ticket - Delete a specified authorization ticket.
+    Subcommand: delete-ticket - Deletes a specified authorization ticket.
       -h, --help   Show help message

      trailing arguments:
       ticket (required)
     ---

-    Subcommand: delete - Delete the item at the specified Springfield path -r, --with-referenced-items   also remove items reference from <path>, recursively
+    Subcommand: delete - Deletes the item at the specified Springfield path.
+      -r, --with-referenced-items   also remove items reference from <path>, recursively
       -h, --help                    Show help message

      trailing arguments:
       path (required)   the path pointing item to remove
+    ---

+    Subcommand: add-video-to-presentation - Adds a video to a presentation under a specified name.
+      -h, --help   Show help message

+     trailing arguments:
+      video (required)          referid of the video
+      name (required)           name to assign to the video in the presentation presentation (required)   the presentation, either a Springfield path or a referid
+    ---

+    Subcommand: add-presentation-to-collection - Adds a presentation to a collection under a specified name.
+      -h, --help   Show help message

+     trailing arguments:
+      presentation (required)   referid of the presentation
+      name (required)           name to assign to the presentation in the collection collection (required)     the Springfield path of the collection
     ---